-17 Killer Maxima Resources for Math Students
+17 Killer Maxima Tutorials for Students and Professionals

 Whether you're just getting to grips with Maxima or you're furthering your studies in this subject, this epic list of Maxima resources is sure to help you on the way.
 From programming with Maxima to using its graphical interface, wxMaxima, you'll find everything you need to excel with this great resource here: